 SLEEP AND AIRWAY SOLUTIONS

-What is Obstructive Sleep Apnea?
+What is Obstructive

 During sleep, the muscles in the mouth, jaw, and throat naturally relax.
 However, for those who have obstructive sleep apnea, these muscles become so relaxed that they collapse and obstruct the airway, making it difficult to breathe and commonly stopping breathing for a few seconds.
 The decreased flow of oxygen caused by sleep apnea usually results in sudden, repeated awakenings throughout the night – sometimes hundreds of times – and an overall poor quality of sleep.